#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the soil is pliable and warm, consider planting your fruit, flower, or vegetable seeds directly into your garden.
+If the soil is pliable and warm, consider planting your fruit, flower, or veggie seeds directly into your garden.
 This is called the "direct sow" method.
-Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
+The time to plant will be after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed packet for when and how to sow seeds.
+Consult your seed envelope for how and when to sow seeds.

 Can I strengthen my seedlings before planting them outdoors?